JackBro/imm_engine/README.md

 The compile option see bat_tool\1.bat.
 * **init_d3d**: Basic windows draw empty.
 * **simple_secene**: The current work (see Released Demo).
-3D models and textures of this demo is absent in the repository, please obtain from the Released Demo.
+3D models and textures of this demo is absent in the repository, please obtain from the Released Demo or rebuild the asset.

 Runtime Folder Tree:
 --------------------